Thallium poisoning case of Zhu Ling: Second theft case

-After the first theft case, the police stored Zhu Ling's remaining belongings to the office building in the Chemistry Department.
+After the first theft case, the police stored Zhu Ling's remaining belongings in the office building of the Chemistry Department.
 While the investigation progressed, Zhu's parents were told that those belongings were also stolen.

 While Zhu Ling was under treatment, Tsinghua University repeatedly urged Zhu's mother to withdraw her from school.
 Zhu's mother disagreed.
 As a result, university employees packed up Zhu's belongings (including a camera, a watch, honey, coffee, and a lunch box) and stored them in the Chemistry department.
 When the second theft was reported, the Chemistry department explained casually that "those things could have been taken away by the janitors".

 This theft removed the remaining evidence available to aid the resolution of the case.
 The final agreement between Tsinghua University and Zhu's parents was for the university to compensate 3000 yuan to Zhu's parents.

 It was not until January 2006 that police finally revealed to the media that their initial investigations had yielded a possible suspect.
 No explanation was given for the delay in releasing this information, and no one has yet been formally charged in connection with the case.
 The primary investigator, Li Shusen (李树森), told a correspondent from Southern People Weekly in a January 2006 phone interview that investigators have in fact reached some important conclusions regarding the case, but that the information is too sensitive to be released to the public at this time.

 According to the official Weibo of the Beijing Municipal Public Security Bureau, in a post published on May 8, 2013, at 17:06, titled "Beijing Police Respond to 'Zhu Ling Ling Case,'" a special task force was formed to conduct the investigation.
 Based on Zhu Ling's daily activities, over 130 relevant individuals were investigated and interviewed.
 The work extended to all of the more than 100 units in Beijing that were engaged in the production and use of thallium.